CB-42458/basic-commands-python-discord-cog/README.md

 - `/meme`: sends a random meme using `meme-api.com`, the meme is sent as an embed and the message is deleted after 60 seconds
 - `/pfp`: sends the profile picture of the requested user, if no user is requested, it sends the profile picture of the user who requested the command.
+The profile picture is sent as an embed and the message is deleted after 60 seconds
 ### The intended design of the cog:
 The cog is intended to be used with my `python-discord-bot` repository.
 The cog is intended to be used as a git submodule in the `cogs_submodules` directory.
 The cog is intended to be used with the following directory structure: